 (5) Where the member presiding is of the opinion that this Act or any regulation relating to the practice or procedure of the Tribunal does not apply to a particular matter or circumstance arising before the Tribunal, the member presiding may issue such directions as that member considers appropriate.

-12. Appeals which are not to be heard by the Tribunal
+12. Appeals which are not to be heard by Tribunal

 (1) Subject to section 13(2) and leave of the Tribunal, the jurisdiction of the Tribunal does not extend to a determination of a steward, a racing club or a committee, in so far as that determination relates only to —

-(a) any protest or objection against a placed runner arising out of any incident occurring during the running of a race;
+(a) any protest or objection against a placed runner arising out of any incident occurring during the running of a race; or

 (b) the eligibility of a runner to take part in, or the conditions under which a runner takes part in, any race; or